-Except from common agenda and activities carried out by economic departments of all legal entities, DILIA economic department supervises the accountanting department which is responsible for distributing collected royalties to authors and other copyright holders in the Czech Republic as well as abroad (including Czech and foreign collective administrators of copyright).
+Except for common agenda and activities carried out by economic departments of all legal entities, DILIA economic department supervises the accounting department which is responsible for distributing collected royalties to authors and other copyright holders in the Czech Republic as well as abroad (including Czech and foreign collective administrators of copyright).

 The accounting department deals with all the royalties intended for represented copyright holders (authors, heirs or other copyright holders).
 It is divided into two sections: collecting and settlement.
 The former collects royalties based on valid contracts between DILIA and particular users (in terms of collective management these are also users obliged to pay appropriate remuneration).
 These royalties are then distributed by the settlement section.

-Should you have any enquiries, please do not hesitate to contact us.
+Should you have any queries, please do not hesitate to contact us.